 To have an in-depth walk and see some hidden gems in Havana, you can book a local guide and have a private, customised city tour for just $30.
 It’s a great way to get to know Havana up close and personal.

-9. Get Lost in Havana’s Backstreets
+8. Get lost in Havana’s backstreets

 Whatever you do in the city, be sure to walk around the backstreets of Havana.
 This is where day-to-day life happens.

-Spot Cubans fixing their cars, playing dominos, smoking cigars, rocking away gently in a chair while watching TV.
-Always have some spare change to buy an ice cream or homemade pizzas form their tiny little shops in doorways.
-If you come across a guanabana flavoured ice cream, get it on the spot.
+Always have some spare change to buy an ice cream or homemade pizzas from their tiny little shops in doorways.
+If you come across a guanabana-flavoured ice cream, get it on the spot.
 The flavour is refreshing.

-10. Discover the Real Pirates of the Caribbean
+9. Discover the Real Pirates of the Caribbean

 To hear stories of the real pirates of the Caribbean, visit the Royal Force Castle in Old Havana.
 Declared a UNESCO World Heritage Site in 1982, Castillo de la Real Fuerza is the oldest stone fort in the Americas.